David Wicks: Backstory

-David is the son of Pat Wicks (Pam St. Clement) and her first husband Pete Beale (Peter Dean).
-Pat and Pete split up when David and his brother Simon (Nick Berry) were young and Pat remarried to Brian Wicks (Leslie Schofield), who adopted both David and Simon (who turned out to be Brian's biological son).
-Meanwhile, Pete remarried to Kathy Hills (Gillian Taylforth) and had another son, Ian (Adam Woodyatt).
-Pete had no further contact with David and Simon when they moved away from Walford in 1976.
+David Wicks was born on 21 April 1962, conceived by his mother Pat Harris (Pam St Clement) and her first husband Pete Beale (Peter Dean).
+A few years later when David was growing up in 1966, his parents divorced and they subsequently went on to embark on a second marriage to their respective partners; Pat got remarried to her second husband Brian Wicks (Leslie Schofield), which led to the birth of their son Simon (Nick Berry); and meanwhile Pete got remarried to Pat's future best-friend Kathy Hills (Gillian Taylforth), who in turn gave birth to Pete's other son named Ian (Adam Woodyatt).
+From then onwards David was living with Pat and Simon before the family moved away from Walford in 1976, with Pete having no further contact with David in the process.

-During his teenage years, David got his girlfriend Carol Branning (Lindsey Coulson) pregnant at the age of 14.
-David and the rest of the Branning family tried to persuade Carol to have an abortion and Carol's brother Derek Branning (Terence Beesley, later Jamie Foreman) severely beat David up.
+In his teenage years, David had a relationship with Carol Branning (Lindsey Coulson) and ended up getting her pregnant at the age of 14.
+It was then David and the rest of the Branning family tried to persuade Carol to have an abortion, before her eldest brother Derek (Terence Beesley, later Jamie Foreman) retaliated by severely beating David up.
 The Wicks family left Walford, due to Derek's aggression so David never knew if Carol had the abortion or not.
-For the next few years, David, his mother and brother, suffered at the violent hands of his abusive stepfather, Brian.
+For the next few years, David - along with his brother and their mother - suffered abuse at the hands of Brian during Pat's turbulent marriage with him.
 Pat also proved to be a negligent mother due to her alcoholism and constant promiscuity.
-In 1979, the 17-year-old David moved to live with his girlfriend, Lorraine Foster (Jacqueline Leonard), and she quickly becomes pregnant.
-They married in a quick wedding ceremony, before the birth of their son Joe (Paul Nicholls) in 1980, when David was 18.
-This was followed by a daughter, Karen, in 1982.
-David was a restless man, feeling tied down and after several affairs, he left his wife and children in 1988.
+In 1979, the 17-year-old David moved to live with his girlfriend, Lorraine Foster (Jacqueline Leonard) and she ends up getting pregnant at an early stage.
+They married in a quick wedding ceremony before 1980 came when their son, Joe (Paul Nicholls), was born by the time David was 18-years-old.
+This was followed by a daughter named Karen in 1982.
+However, David was a restless man as the years went on.
+He often felt tied down and ended up cheating on Lorraine multiple times with several romantic dalliances.
+In 1988, he eventually left his wife and their children.